ahmedmabdi/Docker-Learning/README.md

 - Separating application logic from storage.

 ### 6. Environment Variables
-- Storing secrets and configuration separately from code.
 - Using `.env` files in conjunction with Docker Compose.
 - Understanding environment-specific configuration for dev, test, and production.